-- 1. Sound alarm by yelling Fire and have two campers run to notify the campfire warden. - 2.
+- 1. Sound alarm by yelling Fire and having two campers run to notify the campfire warden.
+Activate the nearest Emergency Alert. - 2.
 Start fighting fire using available troop equipment. - 3.
 When the central alarm is sounded to warn camp, quickly mobilize your troop.
 Move to your pre-assigned point immediately and await directions. - 4.
 A runner reports to camp headquarters for instructions from the campfire warden.